 What auto insurance company pays No-Fault survivors loss benefits?

 The dependents and family members of a bicyclist whose life was lost in a automobile crash will recover No-Fault survivors loss benefits from one of the following sources in accordance with the No-Fault law’s “priority” rules:

 - The deceased bicyclist’s own No-Fault auto insurance company which issued the policy for his or her own personal motor vehicle in which the bicyclist is the named insured.
 (MCL 500.3114(1); 500.3115)

 - The No-Fault auto insurance company that issued a policy to the deceased bicyclist’s spouse on his or her own motor vehicle.
 (MCL 500.3114(1); 500.3115)

 - The No-Fault auto insurance company that issued a policy to a resident relative of the deceased bicyclist on his or her own motor vehicle.
 (MCL 500.3114(1); 500.3115)

 - The Michigan Assigned Claims Plan if No-Fault coverage is not available through any of the sources above.
 (MCL 500.3115) The Michigan Assigned Claims Plan assigns companies to handle No-Fault claims for people injured in crashes who have no other source of No-Fault coverage.

 Protecting your family’s rights

-Consulting with an experienced lawyer is one of the first and most important things that dependents and family members can do after a fatal bicycle accident.
+Consulting with an experienced lawyer is one of the first and most important things that dependents and family members can do after a fatal bicycle accident in Michigan.
 A lawyer can help: